lifs-tools/.github/profile/README.md

 - Option 1: Use the corresponding GitHub repository Issues to create an issue.
 - Option 2: Go to https://lifs-tools.org/support to send an E-Mail to the maintainers.
+- Option 3: Use the [discussion board](https://github.com/orgs/lifs-tools/discussions) for things of more general interest.